jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 #### Checking for Anonymous Access

 - **Option 1:  Connect directly to the FTP server**: You can use the ftp utility in Kali would you could see if it prompts you to enter credentials.
-If it does, then anonymous access isn't allowed
+If it does, then anonymous access isn't allowed.

 ```
 ftp <target>